Balian Buschbaum

-Balian Buschbaum (born 14 July 1980 in Ulm) is a former German pole vaulter.
+Balian Buschbaum (born 14 July 1980) is a former German pole vaulter.

 Life and career

 Buschbaum competed in women's pole vaulting before his gender transition, winning the title of German Youth Champion multiple times.
 In 1999 Buschbaum became the German pole vault champion, later that year setting the German record for pole vault with a height of 4.42 m, beating his previous junior world record of 4.37 m.
 His personal best is 4.70 metres, achieved in June 2003 in Ulm.
 On 21 November 2007 Buschbaum announced his retirement from the sport due to a persistent injury and the desire to begin gender reassignment.
 In January 2008, Buschbaum announced that his new first name was "Balian", after the blacksmith in the movie Kingdom of Heaven, and that he would undergo gender affirming surgery later that year.

 Buschbaum worked until the end of the indoor 2012–2013 season as a high jump coach in Mainz.